 Long-term Care Quality

-The next category we analyzed was long-term care, where this nursing home received an F. Long-term care ratings of this caliber generally are a bad sign for the quantity and quality of care provided by nurses and aids, as well as the levels of routine medical care available.
-After considering the quantity of care provided by nurses aids and other staff, we turned to the facility's vaccination statistics.
-We were concerned by the fact that this facility vaccinated a relatively low 87.04663 percent of its patients for pneumonia.
-Surprisingly, this place was actually able to limit hospitalizations.
-With just 0.06 hospitalizations per 1,000 long-term resident days, this nursing home had less hospitalizations than the average nursing home.
-This is its best feature in this category.
+Our next area we assessed was long-term care, where this nursing home was given an F. Long-term care grades in this range generally are a bad sign for the quantity and quality of care provided by nurses and aids.
+After assessing the quantity of care provided by nurses and other staff, we then analyzed the facility's vaccination data.
+We were concerned by the fact that this facility vaccinated a relatively low 55.714287 percent of its residents for pneumonia.
+To our surprise, this facility was actually able to limit hospitalizations.
+With just 0 hospitalizations per 1,000 long-term resident days, this facility has less hospitalizations than most nursing homes.
+This was its best score in this category.

 Short-term Care Quality

 The next category we rated is short-term care.
 Unfortunately, we gave it an abysmal F for this area, which is a bottom of the barrel score.
 Our short-term care scores are meaningful for people in need of rehabilitation.
 Rehabilitation usually requires additional highly-skilled nursing.
 Skilled nursing means a wide range of nursing services, spanning from registered nurses to physical and speech therapists, as well as other forms of therapy.
 Based on its grade in this category, we were not surprised to find that this nursing home is well below average in terms of the number of physical therapy and registered nurse hours offered to its patients based on the metrics we looked at.
 Lastly, we looked at the number of residents who ultimately were able to return home from this facility.
 This facility didn't fare well here either.
 In fact, we found that just 4.7 percent of this facility's residents were able to return home.